Skip to content ↓

 How has SEN been identified at Rowdown this year?

 When a child is making significantly slower progress than their peers or is struggling to achieve their predicted potential they could be considered to have Special Educational Needs (SEN).
-In partnership with the Class teacher, SENCO, parents and the child we consider any barriers to learning.
+Early intervention is essential for progress however it is important to avoid mislabelling a child with additional needs and to remain focussed on meeting their needs.

 Barriers could include: